camarman/GTRPy/README.md

 #### Operations on Fields

 1. Varying the type of the vector field
-2. Calculating the covariant and Lie derivatives of each field object (scalar, vector and tensor)
+2. Calculating the covariant and Lie derivative of each field object (scalar, vector and tensor)
 3. Check the Killing field condition for a given vector field

 ## Installation